aun151214/YOLOv8-Object-Detection-Project-1/README.md

-# 🚀 YOLOv8 Object Detection on OpenImages
+# 🚀 YOLOv8 Object Detection Project (OpenImages Subset)

-This project implements **YOLOv8** for object detection using a subset of the [OpenImages V6 dataset](https://storage.googleapis.com/openimages/web/index.html).
+This project demonstrates how to build an **end-to-end Object Detection pipeline with YOLOv8**, using a curated subset of the **OpenImages V6 dataset**.
-The goal is to build an end-to-end pipeline: dataset preparation → training → validation → inference → results visualization.
+The idea is to showcase real, practical deep learning work — dataset prep, training, evaluation, inference, and documentation — in a way that’s easy to reproduce.

 ---